2020PB/police-brutality/reports/Oregon.md

 ### Journalist hospitalized after arrest; protesters and journalists pepper sprayed | August 4th

-Police shove and pepper spray protesters while making arrest.
+Police shove and pepper spray protesters while making an arrest near N Denver and N Russet.
 The arrestee, a member of the press, was hospitalized after a back injury.
 Arrestee was also wearing a PRESS shirt and has been confirmed to be a livestreamer.

 Several members of the press were pushed away from the arrest.